FAQ's - Submitting Proposals

 Typically, two-hour colloquia have anywhere from 3-5 presentations.
 The one-hour colloquia must have three presentations.

-You can edit the proposal and add another presenter until the proposal deadline (July 15, 2020 for the 2021 AAAL Conference).
+You can edit the proposal and add another presenter until the proposal deadline.
 But if the presenter is 1st author, this addition will NOT be possible if that same person is 1st author on another session (paper, roundtable, poster).
 They would be added as "co-author" (not "presenter").

-If you wish to change your own name (e.g., in the case of marriage, divorce, etc.) or affiliation, then you simply need to login to your profile on the AAAL website to change how your name appears in the membership records.
+If you wish to change your own name (e.g., in the case of marriage, divorce, etc.) or affiliation, then you simply need to login to your profile on the proposal site to change how your name appears in the submission.
+Please log into your membership account and update the information there, as well.

 However, if you make the name change after the program has been finalized, the earlier version of your name may still appear in the conference program app.